Alfonso Maria Fusco: Death

 Fusco – during the night of 5 February 1910 – felt quite unwell.
 He requested and received the sacraments on the following morning and after he blessed his own religious daughters exclaimed: "Lord, I thank You, I have been a useless servant".
 To the sisters he said: "From heaven I will not forget you.
 I will pray for you always".

 Sainthood

-Process and Venerable

-The beatification process commenced with an informative process that was assigned to collating all documentation pertaining to his life and documents that could attest to his potential sainthood – this local process spanned from 27 July 1930 and concluded its business on 22 November 1940.
-Theologians gathered all his writings and were tasked with ascertaining whether or not his views were in line with the magisterium of the faith; his writings received approval in a decree on 2 August 1942.

-These processes commenced despite the fact that formal approval of the cause from the Congregation of Rites – under Pope Pius XII – did not come until 22 June 1951 and bestowed Fusco with the posthumous title of Servant of God.
+The beatification process commenced with an informative process that began on 27 July 1930 and concluded on 22 November 1940.
+Formal approval of the cause from the Congregation of Rites was issued under Pope Pius XII on 22 June 1951 and bestowed Fusco with the posthumous title of Servant of God.
 Following this a second process (apostolic process) commenced on 30 July 1952 to continue the work of the previous process and concluded its work on 26 July 1954.
 All previous processes received formal ratification from Rome on 28 February 1958 and allowed for the C.O.R. to commence their own investigation into the cause.

 On 12 February 1976 he was proclaimed to be Venerable after Pope Paul VI acknowledged the fact that Fusco had lived a model life of heroic virtue.